glirios/spotipy/README.md

 ## Quick Start
 To get started, simply install spotipy, create a Spotify object and call methods:

+The code below does not currently work.
+Many of the functions have been moved to requests that require token authentication.
+Currently working on making sure code below works.
 ```python
 import spotipy
 sp = spotipy.Spotify()